 LIFE at the Vatican: Unearthing History Beneath St. Peter’s

-Here, as the new pope continues to puts his personal stamp on the ancient role, LIFE.com looks back more than six decades to a time when the church was actively unearthing its own secrets . . . literally.
+Here, as the most recent pope continues to puts his personal stamp on the ancient role — and appears willing to make the entire Vatican more open to the faithful — LIFE.com looks back more than six decades to a time when the church was actively unearthing its own secrets . . . literally.

 In 1950, LIFE reported on a years-long effort undertaken beneath the staggeringly ornate public realms of the Vatican, as teams of workers meticulously excavated the myriad tombs and other long-sealed, centuries-old chambers far underground.
 Nat Farbman’s color and black and white images in this gallery — most of which never ran in LIFE — were touted on the cover of the March 27, 1950, issue of the magazine as “exclusive pictures” for the story titled “The Search for the Bones of St. Peter.”

 Deep in the earth below the great basilica of St. Peter’s in Rome [LIFE wrote] the clink of pickaxes and the scrape of shovels in the hands of workmen have been echoing dimly for 10 years.
 In the utmost secrecy, they have penetrated into a pagan cemetery buried for 16 centuries.
 Architects feared they might disturb the foundations on which rests the world’s largest church.
 But the workmen, with careful hands, pushed forward finally to the area where, according to a basic tenet of the Catholic Church, the bones of St. Peter were buried about A.D.
 66.